 In most cases the funds you raised will not classify as a charitable donation.
 You need to go through a very formal process of registering your organization (or cause) as a tax-exempt entity with the IRS and the related state agency in order to receive charitable status.
 If you haven’t registered for tax exemption, then the revenue raised on the crowdfunding site will be considered gifts with no tax benefit to the donors.
 Also, if any one donor contributes more than the gift tax exempt threshold (currently $15,000) they will be required to file a gift tax return.
 This may not be an issue if you are only trying to raise a limited amount of funds.
 However, if your goal is to turn your cause into an established organization you may want to consider registering for tax exemption.

-If you are preparing your own crowdfunding imitative and would like assistance with registering your tax-exempt organization or making sure your crowdfunding is properly setup, please contact Cray Kaiser today.
-Our team would be glad to help you make your crowdfunding efforts as impactful as possible!
+If you are preparing your own nonprofit crowdfunding imitative and would like assistance with registering your tax-exempt organization or making sure your crowdfunding is properly setup, please contact Cray Kaiser today.
+Our team would be glad to help you make your nonprofit crowdfunding efforts as impactful as possible!